Adult Gout Flare Treatment (Acute Gouty Arthritis)

 • Topical therapies and adjunctive analgesics that do not conflict with underlying conditions.

-Certain combinations (for example, NSAIDs in advanced CKD, high-dose colchicine in elderly patients, or repeated oral steroid bursts in brittle diabetics) may not be appropriate for telehealth-only management.
+Certain combinations, for example NSAIDs in advanced CKD, higher-dose colchicine in frail adults, or repeated oral steroid bursts in brittle diabetes, may not be appropriate for telehealth-only management.
 TeleDirectMD does not prescribe opioids for gout flares and uses systemic steroids cautiously with clear follow-up plans when used.

 Common Medications Used for Adult Gout Flares